Siebrex/Siebrex/README.md

 * So I'm basic an :alien: in this world.
 I’m currently learning HTML, CSS, JavaScript and Java **on my own**.

-* In 2022 I started a new adventure and I'm currently computer science college student. :computer:
+* In 2022 I started a new adventure and I'm currently computer science college student. :computer:.

+* Now I´m looking for a internship to acquire more knowledge and practice more.

 ### 📫 How to reach me:
 - [E-mail](mailto:jadesiebra@outlook.com) :whale2: